 Journey runs with 100% owner-operators leased to Journey.
 Currently Jennie’s husband and father are the company’s two owner-operators.
 Jennie lost eight owner-operators that were leased onto Journey because of the COVID-19 health crisis.
 But that setback hasn’t stopped Jennie from moving forward to keep steady customers happy: “We haul dry freight,” she says, “mostly automotive parts since they are more likely to want continued service from the same carrier more than other industries.”

-A Woman and a Veteran Makes Things Happen
+A Woman and a Veteran who Makes Things Happen

-Jennie finds strength and resilience as a woman in trucking, that can-do spirit that keeps trucks moving, from her training as a military veteran.
+Jennie finds strength and resilience as a woman in trucking, and that can-do spirit that keeps trucks moving from her training as a military veteran.

 She was in the United States Air Force from 1990 to 1994, serving during Operation Desert Shield and Operation Desert Storm while stationed in San Vito, Italy.